-Study links teamwork, communication with quality of nursing home careJune 7th, 2012 in Health /
+Study links teamwork, communication with quality of nursing home careJune 7, 2012 in Medicine & Health / Health

 Nursing homes that foster an environment in which workers feel they are valued contributors to a team of caregivers provide better care to their residents.
 That is the conclusion of a study out this month in the journal Health Services Research.